KaiyangZhou/CoOp/COCOOP.md

 ## How to Run

-The running scripts are provided in `scripts/cocoop/`.
-Make sure you change the path in `DATA` and run the commands under `CoOp/scripts/cocoop/`.
+The running scripts are provided in `scripts/cocoop/`, which allow you to reproduce the results on the CVPR'22 paper.

+Make sure you change the path in `DATA` and run the commands under the main directory `CoOp/`.

 ### Generalization From Base to New Classes